What is the best Ragdoll cat food?

 - Vital Essentials Pork Dinner Patties Freeze-Dried Raw Cat Food, 8-oz bag

-Additionally, I feed them mid-day freeze dried treat - Whole Life Pet Treats.
+Additionally, I feed them mid-day freeze-dried treats – Whole Life Pet Treats.

-Sometimes I use the Whole Life Pet treats as a topper and have been known to use Eden Foods Bonito Tuna Flakes on top of their food, if they will not eat it.
+Sometimes I use the Whole Life Pet treats as a topper and have been known to use Eden Foods Bonito Tuna Flakes on top of their food if they will not eat it.
 I randomly also sprinkle Nutritional Yeast on their food to entice them to eat it.
-However, in July 2021, Charlie started having allergic reactions to fish and yeast, so I had to stop doing that.
+However, in July 2021, Charlie started having allergic reactions to fish, so I had to stop doing that.

-I used to feed them, and might try again (sometimes Charlie and Trigg just stop eating a certain flavor, so I take it out of our rotation and may or may not reintroduce it):
+Here are more brands and flavors I used to feed them.
+Sometimes Charlie and Trigg would stop eating a particular flavor, so I would take it out of our rotation and may or may not reintroduce it.

-- Tiki Cat (grab a Tiki Cat Gourmet Whole Food 12-Pack 9-Flavor Variety Pack on Amazon to try it out)
+- Tiki Cat (grab a Tiki Cat Gourmet Whole Food 12-Pack 9-Flavor Variety Pack on Chewy to try it out)

 - Wellness Signature Selects Grain Free Shredded Chicken & Chicken Liver Natural Wet Canned Cat Food